CodeReviewDAO/dxd_codereview/Reviews/225 - An Open Source Smart Contract Market Model for Tokenized Real Estates/2 - Tokens created on Casper chain/README.md

  **Acceptance criteria:**

-- Real Estate Token example implementations on Casper chain (+ potentially other chains) have been completed.
-(Code uploaded on github)
+- Real Estate Token example implementations on the Casper chain (+ potentially other chains) have been completed.
+(Code uploaded on GitHub)

  **Additional notes regarding submission from OP:**

-- Furtheremore, the section "Manual Testing" in the README.md file provides 3 test account hashes that contain examples of the results and history of executing the steps outlined in this section.
+- Furthermore, the section "Manual Testing" in the README.md file provides 3 test account hashes that contain examples of the results and history of executing the steps outlined in this section.

  ## Milestone Submission